-If a laboratory wishes to cancel participation in the program, a partial refund may be possible if samples have not been dispatched.
+If a participant wishes to cancel their enrolment in the program, a partial refund may be possible if samples have not been dispatched.
 Notification of cancellation of participation must be in writing.
-If the laboratory wishes to cancel participation after the samples are dispatched, no refund or credit will be granted.
-ANQAP may seek feedback from a laboratory that withdraws from the program.
+If the participant wishes to cancel enrolment after the samples have been dispatched, no refund or credit will be granted.
+ANQAP may seek feedback from a participant that withdraws from the program.